miguelgrinberg/Flask-SocketIO/docs/index.rst

 user's identity can then be recorded in the user session or in a cookie, and later when the SocketIO connection is established that information will be accessible to SocketIO event handlers.

+Recent revisions of the Socket.IO protocol include the ability to pass a dictionary with authentication information during the connection.
+This is an ideal place for the client to include a token or other authentication details.
+If the client uses this capability, the server will provide this dictionary as an argument to the ``connect`` event handler, as shown above.

 Using Flask-Login with Flask-SocketIO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~